stevenyuser/nba_mcp/README.md

 Returns a list of all NBA teams.

 ## Usage
-To use this MCP server via Claude for Desktop, add the following to your Claude Desktop config file.
+To use this MCP server with Claude for Desktop, add either of the following to your Claude Desktop config file.

+Via uv:
 ```
 {
   "mcpServers": {